aJimenez19037/my-coe332-hws/homework03/README.md

 ### test_analyze_water

-Contains two functions that are automated to run with pytest, which check that the functions are returning appropriate results.
-The functions name begin with test_ followed by the name of the function which  they are testing.

 Request library and pytest need to be installed to run the code, which can be installed with the lines of code below.